Honours Program

 Preference will be given to students who are starting their final year of the Psychology/BHNR major (i.e., third-year or later students), as these students need to begin their Honours program in the Fall semester in order to graduate on time.
 This means that we may accept some applicants going into their final year who have slightly lower averages than some applicants earlier in their programs.

-If an applicant is completing a deferred exam in a required course, they still must submit the application form by June 1.
-Any deferred exam in a required course should be written no later than early August in order for the application to the Honours program to be considered.
+Applications are due March 15, and will be evaluated following the availability of winter semester grades.
+If an applicant has an approved exam deferral for any required winter semester courses, their application may still be considered for eligibility, but any deferred exam in a required course should be written no later than early May in order for the application to the Honours program to be considered.

 Students should be notified of their acceptance to the program via email, prior to the beginning of registration for the Fall semester.
 While general advice may be given regarding the Honours program course(s) that are required to complete in the upcoming academic year, it is the student’s responsibility to ensure that they are familiar with their particular Honours program requirements, as per the Memorial University Calendar regulations at the time of program admission.